simonbesnard1/gedidb/doc/user/basics.authenticate.rst

 - :py:class:`gedidb.EarthDataAuthenticator` reads your credentials from `data_config.yml` and verifies them.
 - Once authenticated, the credentials are saved in the `.netrc` file for future use, avoiding repeated login prompts.

-Successful Authentication Confirmation
+Successful authentication confirmation
 --------------------------------------

-Upon successful authentication, **gediDB** logs messages to confirm that your credentials were correctly stored and verified.
+Upon successful authentication, gediDB logs messages to confirm that your credentials were correctly stored and verified.
 Here’s an example of the log output:

 .. code-block:: none